wf8/anc_state_validation/README.md

 This code repository
-contains scripts to validate the Monte Carlo method of ancestral state estimation for SSE models we implemented in [RevBayes](http://revbayes.com) (H&ouml;hna et al. 2016) against the analytical marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/) (FitzJohn 2012).
+contains scripts to validate the Monte Carlo method of ancestral state estimation for state-dependent speciation and extinction (SSE) models we implemented in [RevBayes](http://revbayes.com) (H&ouml;hna et al. 2016) against the analytical marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/) (FitzJohn 2012).